-17. Other Stakeholder Feedback (ie graduates and employers)
+17. Other Stakeholder Feedback

 Members of the local SouthWest Branch of the BPS are supportive of the development of the programme.

 University Plymouth Marjon students and other interested parties have strongly supported a development of the MSc not a PGDip.